Cheesy Pull-Apart Rolls with Garlic

 Main ingredients for cheesy pull-apart rolls

-Yeast – Red Star Active Dry Yeast is recommended for making pull-apart rolls from scratch.
+Yeast – is recommended for making pull-apart rolls from scratch.
 It provides ultimate baking activity in all yeast dough which results in big, fluffy rolls.

 Garlic Powder – There’s a ton of garlic powder in these rolls.
 It packs so much flavor and makes the house smell fantastic as the rolls are baking.